donkirkby/chess-kit/raw_rules/new_rules.md

 front of Black.
 You won't need the rest of the checkers, so put them aside.

 Shuffle the deck and deal 6 cards to each player.
 Look at your cards, but don't show them to your opponent.
+Place the rest of the cards in a draw stack.

 ### Play
+Your turn has up to four parts:

+* You must **move** a chess piece.
+* If you moved a boosted piece, you may **spend** checkers to also move it like a king.
+* You may **add** a checker, by playing a card.
+* Finally, **draw** cards until you have one card for every checker in front of you.

 Chess pieces move normally, unless they are stacked on checkers.
 Pieces on checkers are modified as follows:

-* Your piece on your checker is boosted: after making a normal move, you may make an extra move like a king, one space in any direction.
-If you make the king's move, remove the checker, and place it in front of you.
+* Your piece on your checker is boosted: after moving it normally, you may move it like a king, one space in any direction.
+If you make the king's move, remove the checker and place it in front of you.
+If the piece is on more than one checker, you may continue spending checkers to make more king's moves on the same turn.
 * Your piece on your opponent's checker is hobbled: pawns cannot move at all, and other pieces move like pawns.

-Pieces may be modified by more than one checker as follows:

-* If your piece has more than one boost, you may spend as many of the booster checkers as you wish, and make one king's move for each one, all in one turn.
-* One piece may not have more than one hobble.
-* A hobbled piece with boosters must make a legal move before spending any boosters.
-That means that a hobbled pawn usually can't spend a booster, and other hobbled pieces must move like a pawn before spending a booster.
+If it is on more than one checker, it's still hobbled, but no worse.

+If one of your pieces is on a black and a white checker, immediately remove one checker of each colour and return them to their owners.
+Keep removing pairs of black and white checkers, if there are more.

 When you move a piece, it brings any checkers along with it, except a spent booster.

-#### Adding and Transferring Checkers
+#### Adding and Capturing Checkers
 After you finish moving, you may play one of your cards to add a checker.
 You may only add checkers of your own colour, and you may add one to a piece that matches the card.

 Checkers cards match any piece of that colour, so you may use a black checker card to add one of your checkers to any black piece or use a white checker card to add one of your checkers to any white piece.
+If there are no pieces left on the board to match a card, you may use it to add one of your checkers to any piece of the card's colour, just like a checkers card.

+Play your card to a discard pile next to the draw pile, and shuffle the discard pile to make a new draw pile if it runs out.

 When you capture a piece, your piece keeps any checkers that the captured piece was stacked on.
 Capturing a boosted piece leaves you hobbled, but capturing a hobbled piece leaves you boosted!
-A newly boosted piece may immediately spend that booster.
-This is the one case where a hobbled pawn may spend a booster, because it made a legal move just before getting hobbled.

-You may, instead of moving a piece, transfer a hobble checker from one of your pieces to one of your neighbouring pieces.
-For example, you might want to move a hobble from your queen to one of your pawns, so you can use your queen normally.
+Don't forget that opposite colour checkers immediately get returned to their owners.

-There is one other way to remove a hobble checker: get to the back rank of the board.
+Besides neutralizing a hobble checker by adding one of your own, there is another way to remove it: get it to the back rank of the board.
 If you do, just remove the hobble checker and return it to your opponent.
-Hobbled pawns that reach the back rank remove the hobble checker and then promote.

 #### Drawing Cards
 After moving a piece and possibly playing a card, draw cards until you have the